The Honor Frost Foundation Scholarship (€ 10,000)

 Stage A. € 3,000 immediately after the award, i.e. before the beginning of the second semester.

-Stage B. € 3,000, after the end of the second semester and after the scholarship holder has submitted an approved research proposal for his/her Master’s thesis.
+Stage B. € 3,000, after the end of the second semester and if the application for the extension of the scholarship is approved; a research proposal for the applicant's Master’s thesis should be submitted with this application.

 Stage C. € 4,000 with the submission of the Master’s thesis to the evaluation committee.
 This stage, i.e. the thesis should be submitted no later than the fifth semester of studies.
 If not, the last payment of the scholarship will not be paid.